-• We saw records that showed all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment.

-- The practice shared clear and accurate information with relevant professionals when deciding care delivery for people with long term conditions and when coordinating healthcare for care home residents.
-They shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children who had relocated into the local area. - Patients received coordinated and person-centred care.
+- We saw records that showed all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment. - The practice shared clear and accurate information with relevant professionals when deciding care delivery for people with long term conditions and when coordinating healthcare for care home residents and the housebound.
+They shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors, school nurses and community services for children who had relocated into the local area. - Patients received coordinated and person-centred care.
 This included when they moved between services, when they were referred, or after they were discharged from hospital.
 The practice worked with patients to develop personal care plans that were shared with relevant agencies. - The practice ensured end of life care was delivered in a coordinated way which took into account the needs of different patients, including those who may be vulnerable because of their circumstances.
+The GP provided families and patients with their mobile phone number when the patient was approaching end of life.